Anyolite/anyolite/README.md

 now they are potential roadblocks.

 * Currently, Anyolite does not work on Windows due to Crystal compiler bugs
-* Anyolite is only compatible with mruby 3 at the current time
+* Anyolite is only compatible with mruby 3 and Ruby 3 (with some restrictions) at the current time

 ## Soft limitations